wp-plugins/easy-post-series/readme.txt

 * Initial release.

 = 1.1 =
-* Add new filter hooks so that user can modify the plugin (See FAQ for available hooks)
+* Add new filter hooks so that user can modify the plugin (See FAQ for available hooks).

+= 1.1.1 =
+* Fix: series post nav only showed max 5 posts.